Sw-github01/Project-2/README.md

 **How To Interact With Your Project **

+Clone the project, and then

-1 To create a processed sqlite db python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+To create a processed sqlite db using the command line as below:
+- python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
-2 To train and save a pkl model python train_classifier.py ../data/DisasterResponse.db classifier.pkl
+To train and save a pkl model using the command line as below:
+- python train_classifier.py ../data/DisasterResponse.db classifier.pkl
-3 To deploy the application locally python run.py
+To deploy the application locally using the command line as below:
+- python run.py

 **Acknowledgements**